-Atheists Are Wrong About Everything Except God
+Atheists Are Wrong About Everything Except God by Drew Michael

-In light of the ongoing violence in the Middle East, there has been a lot of blowback from the people of the West, using their most powerful weapon: super clever Internet memes!
+IN LIGHT OF THE ONGOING VIOLENCE in the Middle East, there has been a lot of blowback from the people of the West, using their most powerful weapon: super clever Internet memes!
 Most of these condemn the violence of religious fanatics while (mostly explicitly) lauding the peacefulness of atheists.

 I am writing this to explain, as usual, why everyone is wrong.

 First of all, atheism is not strictly defined.
 There are many subcategories of atheism: strong atheism (active belief in no god), weak atheism (no active belief in god without rejecting it as a possibility); these extend even to agnostics and, my personal alignment, ignostics (those who assign no logical value to the question “Do you believe in God?” since the word ‘God’ is so nebulously, if at all, defined — personally, I feel like whatever we do mean by “God,” we can’t mean the actual thing since it is by definition beyond human understanding so I find the whole discussion to be a waste of time as it is inherently unanswerable).
 Behind all of them, however, is the encouragement of independent thinking.
 But when atheists engage in this pseudo-evangelical march, it makes it extra hilarious to watch as if their specific brand of like-minded, self-congratulating mob mentality is so much more enlightened than that of their friends, “the believers.”
 The group-mindedness of atheists mitigates or otherwise completely eradicates their own credibility as autonomous thinkers, which, is the valued trait of atheism.